Best Places to Live in North Carolina

 Discover North Carolina's most popular cities

-Known as the Tarheel State, North Carolina is the 10th largest state in the U.S. and had a population of over 9.7 million in 2012.
+Known as the Tarheel State, North Carolina is the 10th largest state in the U.S. and had a population of over 10 million.
 It contains a diversity of geographical features and is divided into three sections: the mountains are in the west, the Piedmont is in the middle and the coastal plains are in the east.

 Its central location on the Atlantic Coast, mild weather and economic diversity make it a great place to call home.
 Also, its two largest metropolitan areas of Raleigh and Charlotte are among the top 10 fastest-growing in the country.
 Let’s take a look at some of the best places to live in North Carolina.

 Here's a list of the best places to live in North Carolina:

 Home to Duke University, Durham is part of the Research Triangle and known to many as the “City of Medicine.”
 This is a place with a thriving music scene and one that’s fond of its sports, especially the Duke Blue Devils.
 Durham also has a strong economy and ranked No. 26 on Forbes’ list of the Best Places for Business and Careers in 2014.

 What could be considered as the heart of the Piedmont region, Greensboro is centrally located in North Carolina.
 It’s also the third largest city behind Charlotte and Raleigh.
 It’s a food lover’s paradise, and there are over 500 restaurants throughout the city.
 There are also plenty of attractions including art galleries, a zoo, waterpark and several golf courses.